Gogistics/prj-envoy-v1/README.md

 ```

 ### General setup and build
-3. write WORKSPACE and its corresponding BUILD.bazel and run the following commands
+Write WORKSPACE and its corresponding BUILD.bazel and run the following commands
 ```sh
 # run the gazelle target specified in the BUILD file
 $ bazel run //:gazelle